Is It Time to Rethink Your Employee Learning Program?

-In our connected world, learning and development professionals know that employee training is constantly evolving to keep pace with technological advancements and an increasingly diverse workforce.
-Today’s learners prefer personalized information and expect it to be delivered quickly, efficiently, and seamlessly across devices and channels.
+In our connected world, learning and development (L&D) professionals know that employee training is constantly evolving to keep pace with technological advancements and an increasingly diverse workforce.
+Today’s learners prefer personalized information and expect it to be delivered quickly, efficiently and seamlessly across devices and channels.
 It’s no wonder that knowledge sharing among peers and social learning are becoming more pervasive, particularly among millennials and the YouTube generation.

 A learning and training culture that develops engaged and productive employees is on everyone’s minds, but some companies lack the proper strategy or implementation when it comes to training.
-In some cases, throwing out the old model for instructor-led employee training in favor of a more agile and fluid approach is the best approach for reaching today’s learners.
+In some cases, throwing out the old, instructor-led employee training in favor of a more agile and fluid model is the best approach for reaching today’s learners.

-Coaching and mentoring
+Coaching and Mentoring

-In USA Today’s annual Future of Education feature on its Education and Career news site, Phil Friedman, President and CEO of CGS, discusses coaching and mentoring as one way to combat loss of internal knowledge.
+In USA Today’s annual Future of Education feature on its Education and Career news site, Phil Friedman, president and CEO of CGS, discusses coaching and mentoring as one way to combat loss of internal knowledge.
 He says that finding ways to maintain the expertise of the 75 million baby boomers who are nearing retirement is absolutely critical.
 Setting up a system of formal or informal coaches and mentors can help solve that challenge.

-In an age when a YouTube video has the potential to reach thousands or millions of people, many high-performing organizations and employees have found that video content is a powerful method for knowledge sharing.
+In an age when a YouTube video has the potential to reach many thousands or millions of people, high-performing organizations and employees have found that video content is a powerful method for knowledge sharing.
 Organizations can also encourage knowledge sharing that does not detract from core responsibilities by gathering feedback and communicating insights digitally, by employing e-coaching technologies or by using remote learning.
 The only requirement for these techniques is a mobile phone.

 Creating and managing a successful employee training and development program takes work.
 There is no magic formula.
 It requires a precise focus on data and understanding how to turn it into actionable analytics that will improve the process.
 It also involves understanding learning trends and tools, as well as trends in workforce, culture and technology.
 But emerging trends and technologies create more than training challenges—they create exciting new opportunities to engage employees like never before and foster a productive workforce that will meet business objectives.